 So, take a look at our *site migration checklist and do things right the first time around!

-Migrating your site is a huge deal, so we’ve outlined the steps for anticipating, prioritizing, and bringing your site migration to completion.
+Migrating your site is a huge deal, so follow the *steps to make sure it goes smoothly.

 We can’t emphasize it enough.
 There are so many moving parts in a site migration, so it’s pertinent to outline every task along the way, as clearly as possible.
 We recommend using Gantt charts, since they’re easy for stakeholders to get used to quickly.
 If your team has time to learn a new project management system, like Wrike or Trello, or if you’re already using one, they’ll also do the trick.
 Gantt charts or a project management system will help everyone involved in the site migration process keep track of the tasks they’re responsible, what’s been completed, and what’s still outstanding — throughout the entire process.